darrenjrobinson/darrenjrobinson/README.md

 With 30+ years in Identity & Access Management, I design and build enterprise identity solutions across Microsoft Entra, SailPoint, and hybrid environments — and open-source the tooling along the way.
 I write about the bespoke integrations, identity deep-dives, and AI × Identity experiments at [blog.darrenjrobinson.com](https://blog.darrenjrobinson.com).

-## 🔭 Current Focus — AI × Identity
+## 🔭 Current Focus — AI - Agents × Identity x PowerShell

 Bringing Model Context Protocol (MCP), LLMs, and agentic tooling to the identity ecosystem.